ParallelMaths/parallel/pages/7-03-crosses-crosses.md

 nonsense, but he started off in show business as a magician and an escapologist.

 Well after becoming a pensioner, Randi was performing escapology.
-See if you can work how he escapes from ropes in the video below.
+See if you can work out how he escapes from ropes in the video below.

-WARNING – do not try escapology or anything else that Randi does.
-This stuff is DANGEROUS.
+__WARNING – do not try escapology or anything else that Randi does.
+This stuff is DANGEROUS.__

 @[youtube](AfZDwDE1yr8?rel=0)